tnahs/dotfiles/README.md

 $ ~/.dotfiles/scripts/setup-home.sh
 ```

-## Install Brewfile
+## Install `Brewfile`

+Before installation:

-Before running the following command, make sure the correct path to Homebrew is appended to your `$PATH` in `~/.dotfiles/zsh/.zshenv`.
+1. Make sure the correct path to Homebrew is appended to your `$PATH`.
 This will depend on on wheter you're running an M1 or an Intel Mac.

+    ```console
+    code ~/.dotfiles/zsh/.zshenv
+    ```

+2. Install Rosetta.
+Some older applications will fail to install without Rosetta.

+    ```console
+    sudo softwareupdate --install-rosetta
+    ```

 Open a fresh shell and run: